StanfordBioinformatics/loom/deploy/README.md

 #### TODO:
 - Once ansible 1.9.3 and a supporting version of elasticluster have been added to pip repository, make a requirements.txt.

+#### Other thoughts:
 - Elasticluster's export and import commands might be a better way of getting up and running.
 However, this only saves the step of editing .elasticluster/config using config_template.
 Would still need to install software, add roles, and get SSH keys and API keys.
+- Could skip steps 1 and 2 by distributing a Docker container with Elasticluster/Ansible/roles already configured for XPPF.
+However, users would still have to do final cluster configuration and key management, and make config file visible to Docker container.
+Would require Docker on client machine.
+Typing "docker run -v /home/username/.elasticluster:/home/xppf/.elasticluster xppf/elasticluster start" is clunky (but could make a script for that).